Home Invasion Survival. What would you do to keep your family safe?

 Home Invasion Survival: What Would You Do?

-Most people have never pondered this question about home invasion survival for themselves or with their family.
+Most people have never pondered this question about home invasion survival for themselves or with their families.

 - How will I react under duress in front of my family?